Ghana Football Association: History

-Reconstitution and operations afterward

 Elections were held in October 2019 and out of the six candidates who contested, Kurt Okraku emerged the winner.
 In November 2019, the Women's League Committee was put together.
 The team was made up of Hilary Boateng (chairperson), Rosalind Amoh (Vice chairperson), Nana Aba Anamoah, Cleopatra Nsia, Jerry Dogbatse, Nana Poku Fosu Geabour II and Christian Isaac Mensah.
 In January 2020, Prosper Harrison Addo was appointed the General Secretary.

-It was announced in early January 2020 that the technical crew of all the national teams had been disbanded.
+It was announced in January 2020 that the technical crew of all the national teams had been disbanded.
 This was done with the intention of giving the sport a fresh start and enhancing the performance of the teams.
 Pursuant to the disbanding, Mercy Efua Tagoe-Quarcoo and CK Akonnor were appointed head coaches of the Black Queens and Black Stars respectively.
 Mercy Tagoe-Quarcoo was assisted by Charles Anokye Frimpong and Charles Akonnor by David Duncan.
-The National Teams Department was added to the outfit of GFA and Mr Alex Asante who is a Deputy General Secretary was appointed as its acting head.
+The National Teams Department was added to the outfit of GFA and Alex Asante who is a Deputy General Secretary was appointed as its acting head.

 In September 2020, the Court of Arbitration for Sport dismissed an appeal by Wilfred Kwaku Osei Palmer who, amongst others, sought to nullify the Ghana Football Association presidential elections conducted in October 2019.